PCI Compliance

 • Enhancing validation methods

-While PCI DSS 4.0 is officially in effect, several new requirements are future-dated, with compliance not expected until March 2025.
-As of March 2024, the PCI DSS 4.0 versions of the AOCs for merchants and service providers are available and ready for use on the PCI Document Library
+While the new standard is officially in effect, several new requirements are future-dated, with compliance not expected until March 2025.
+As of March 2024, the 4.0 versions of the AOC form for merchants and service providers are available and ready for use on the PCI Document Library

 While PCI DSS compliance is not federally mandated, failing to complete a required AOC can result in the card issuing companies you work with imposing significant fines or even revoking your account access until you remediate your non-compliance issues.